-- When I was little I usually spent all my money on chocolates.

-- When I was little

-- 2.b.
-Transform the second sentence into reported speech.
-(0.5 points)

-- Please can you describe the thieves?
+- When I was little I usually spent all my money on chocolates. - When I was little I used to spend all my money on chocolates. - 2.b.
+Transform the second sentence into reported speech (0.5 points) - Please can you describe the thieves? - The policeman asked her to describe the thieves.

-- -